 Part 3 in a three-part series on Entrepreneurship In Education for the course Education Theories, Trends, and Entrepreneurship at the Oulu University of Applied Sciences Education Entrepreneurship Master’s Degree Programme.
 Read part 1 by clicking here and Part 2 by clicking here.

-There has been a large amount of skepticism towards the idea of teaching entrepreneurship in schools.
+There has been a large amount of skepticism toward the idea of teaching entrepreneurship in schools.
 Economics and finance are common in many high schools and even in some middle school programs, and of course colleges and universities across the United States offer degrees in business and related fields.
 But when it comes to entrepreneurship it is seen as not fitting into the box of formalized education.

 We are beginning to see some change in this belief though.
 In middle and high schools there is interest in experiential, project, and inquiry learning models as being a core part of the curriculum.
 While these exist primarily at independent schools, public schools are incorporating student-driven projects as being an option as a graduation requirement.
 Capstone projects are also being used as culminating academic experiences at different divisions.
 By nature, these capstone projects utilize many skills typically found in entrepreneurship: creative thinking, design thinking, and collaboration.